C4ptainCrunch/thesis/source/index.rst

       <div class="code-intro">

-They are then importable with the following code
+They are then importable with the following code:

 .. raw:: html